json-schema-org/json-schema-spec/PROCESS.md

 evolution will always be compatible with previous versions of this document._

 ### Compliance
-Implementations that express support for a particular release MUST support all of that release's stable behaviors and SHOULD support any experimental behaviors.
+An implementation is compliant with a given release if it implements all of the required stable behaviors defined in that release.
+Experimental behaviors are not required to be considered compliant, but implementing them is highly encouraged.
+An implementation that implements behaviors that are not compatible with the given release is considered compliant only if those behaviors are disabled by default.

 Because releases are compatible, expressing support for a given release implies support for all previous releases (excluding "draft" releases).
 Support for previous releases might have limitations if an implementation chooses not to support a deprecated behavior.

 ### Deprecation
 Stable behaviors MAY be marked as "deprecated".
-Implementations SHOULD support these behaviors to maintain backward compatibility.
-Schema authors SHOULD migrate away from using deprecated behaviors as implementations MAY begin dropping support for these behaviors at some point.
+Implementations are expected to support these behaviors to maintain backward compatibility and schema authors should migrate away from using these behaviors.